ShashankSaini203/LIMS-WebApp/README.md

   - DELETE /DeleteTechnician (expects parameters as model)

 Note: Some controllers use custom routes or default controller routing.
 Check `LIMS.WebAPI/Controllers` for exact signatures.

+## Database
+- EF Core migrations are in `LIMS.Infrastructure/Migrations`.
+- A SQLite DB (`LIMS.db`) is included under `LIMS.Infrastructure/Database/SQLiteDB` for convenience.

+## Development notes
+- Uses Autofac for DI container (registered in `Program.cs` via ApplicationModule).
+- Uses MediatR for CQRS-style commands/queries.
+- Mapping configured in `LIMS.Application.Mappers` via AutoMapper profiles.

+## Tests
+No test projects were detected in the solution root.
+If you add tests, document how to run them here.

+## Contributing
+- Fork the repository, create a branch, and open a pull request with a descriptive title and description.

+## License
+Add a license file if you intend to open-source this repository.

+---
+Generated README: basic overview and usage instructions.
+For deeper documentation (ER diagrams, sequence flows, DTO schemas), add docs/ or extend this file.